aws/copilot-cli/site/content/docs/manifest/worker-service.en.md

 Timeout defines the length of time a message is unavailable after being delivered.
 Default 30s.
 Range 0s-12h.

 <span class="parent-field">subscribe.queue.</span><a id="subscribe-queue-fifo" href="#subscribe-queue-fifo" class="field">`fifo`</a> <span class="type">Boolean or Map</span>
-Enable FIFO (first in, first out) capabilities for your SQS queue to handle scenarios where the order of operations and events is critical, or where duplicates can't be tolerated.
+Enable FIFO (first in, first out) ordering on your SQS queue to handle scenarios where the order of operations and events is critical, or where duplicates can't be tolerated.

 ```yaml
 subscribe: